SHACHAR KARIV

 and refunds.
 A theory of rational cash management with income uncertainty

-endogenizes the relationship between illiquidity and the MPC,
+endogenizes the relationship between illiquidity and the MPC, and can explain

-that households tend to spend tax refunds as if they valued liquidity, yet do
+spend tax refunds as if they valued liquidity, yet do not act to increase

-not act to increase liquidity by reducing their withholding.
-The theory is
+liquidity by reducing their withholding.
+The theory is supported by

-supported by individual-level evidence based on financial account records, including a
+individual-level evidence based on

-positive correlation between the size of tax refunds and the MPC out of those
+size of tax refunds and the MPC out of those refunds.

 -